Best ways to save money in Dubai!!

 53. Use Entertainer Vouchers and Apps to save money: Entertainer Vouchers is one of your must have book which contains vouchers for Buy One Get One free offers for Food & Drink, Beauty & Fitness, Hotels etc. If you go out regularly, it is worth buying these to save money on various deals.
 Another best thing is that their vouchers are available in the Entertainer iPhone App and other media.

-56. Move out of a larger house to a smaller one: You may not actually require the 2 bedroom house that you are currently living in.
+56. Move out of a larger house to a smaller one: You may not actually require the 2 bedroom or the 3 bedroom house that you are currently living in.
 It is better that you move out of it immediately to make way for money that can save.

 57. Stop accumulating and start selling: Over a period of time, we tend to accumulate so many things in our kitchens, bedrooms and it does not stop at that.
 I think it is human tendency to keep buying things.
 But pause for a moment and make a list of things that you do not actually need and list them on a classified site like Dubizzle to list your items for sale or for free.
 It is better to sell the things you don’t need rather than accumulating them at your house.

 58. Have house parties rather than going out with friends: Going out regularly costs a lot of money.
 With the food, snacks and beverages, it may cost you fortune unless you are in control of your spending.
 It is better instead to call friends over to your house and spend time together away from the hustle and bustle of the city.
-Play cards, carom, Uno and other games.
-This is a sure shot way to develop friendship.
+Play cards, carom, Uno cards and other games.
+This is a sure shot way to develop friendship and save money.

 59. Spend less on children’s entertainment: If you have kids, you know the temptations of entertaining them at the mall in the play area!
 Kids are generally good at keeping themselves busy with activities that you can not even imagine.
 Let their imaginations go wild.
 Take them to a park or to the beach (not in the hot sun though!!)….and see how they enjoy themselves.
 We put too much emphasis on how kids would spend their time.
 Teach them board games like chess, Ludo, Monopoly, Uno and you will have more time on your hand for yourself and save money too.